 A passive income is the type of income many dream about.
 You can generate a decent income to keep you afloat without actually heading out to work.
 It can take some time and effort to set up, but once you do they can really serve you for the years to come.
 Some people find their passive income comes from selling a business or the sale of a house.
 The money sits in an account accumulating interest that they can then live off for a few years.
 Passive income is perfect for retirees, as you can enjoy hands-off investments that don’t cut into your leisure time!
 You can still head out on that cruise you’ve waited your whole life for, without compromising your cash reserves.
 So, what are your options for a passive income in retirement?

 Dividends.
 Dividend stocks are a great idea for a passive income, as they have a huge potential for big capital gains.
 You can invest over and over again throughout your retirement, and once you have a solid portfolio built up you can just keep an eye on them.
 Owning more than one dividend stock means you can keep the risk at bay, too, so you can enjoy a passive income straight away.
+Check out the best high dividend stocks and everything you need to know about them in this huge post.

 Property Rental.
 Becoming a landlord doesn’t require you to head to an office, but it does require a level of interest and investment on your part.
 Let’s say you have a second house that is already mortgage free, sitting empty and ready for someone to move in.
 Advertising it will mean you have an extra income through rent payments.
 The best bit?
 If you don’t want to deal with people then you can hand the property over to a rental agency, who can manage the property on your behalf.